pyladies/pyladies/www/_posts/2014-03-10-pyladies-pycon-2014-lunch.md

 ---

-Thanks to the generous support of the PSF, PyLadies will be having a luncheon for women (and those who identify as women) on the third day of the PyCon 2014 conference!
+Thanks to the generous support of the PSF, PyLadies will be having a luncheon for attendees who identify as women on the third day of the PyCon 2014 conference!

 ![PyCon 2013 Lunch]({{ get_asset('images/blog/pycon2013_lunch.jpg') }})